Cody-Rochester/Cybersecurity/README.md

 ## CTF Challenges
 Explore my solutions to various Capture The Flag challenges.
 These projects demonstrate my problem-solving skills, and proficiency in exploiting vulnerabilities to achieve specific goals.
 Each challenge is an opportunity for me to enhance my cybersecurity expertise and share my insights with the community.

-- [Pickle Rick CTF](https://github.com/Cody-Rochester/Cybersecurity/blob/main/Tryhackme/Pickle%20Rick%20CTF.md) - An exciting Rick and Morty-themed challenge involving web exploitation to help Rick transform back from a pickle.
+- [Pickle Rick CTF](https://github.com/Cody-Rochester/Cybersecurity/blob/main/Tryhackme/Pickle%20Rick%20CTF.md) - TryHackMe's exciting Rick and Morty-themed challenge involving web exploitation to help Rick transform back from a pickle.
 Check out the step-by-step process and key takeaways in the project documentation.

 ## Home Lab Projects